How to draw lines in 3D

 How to start 3D modeling from scratch in Vectary

-Learn how to start designing in Vectary - the free 3D modeling software.
+Learn how to start designing in Vectary - a browser based 3D modeling software.
 This simple mug tutorial will teach you the basics of Vectary edit mode.